 Kern County Public Health Services has confirmed the first local reported human case of West Nile virus this year.

 West Nile virus is passed via infected mosquitoes.
 The risk of serious illness is low for most people, but some can develop a serious neurological illness, such as encephalitis or meningitis, Public Health Services said.

-Public Health Services offered this tips to reduce risk of getting West Nile virus:
+Public Health offered tips to reduce the risk of getting West Nile virus:

 - Avoid mosquitoes at all times of the day, rather than only “dusk and dawn.”

 - Avoid mosquito-infested areas and use mosquito repellent on exposed skin.

 - Wear long-sleeved shirts and long pants whenever you are outdoors.